agility/agility-cms-app-sdk/README.md

 - `agilityAppSDK.locations.APP_LOCATION_CUSTOM_FIELD`
 - `agilityAppSDK.locations.APP_LOCATION_FLYOUT`

-`appComponents[].name <string> *` => The reference name of the component.
+`appComponents[].name <string> *`

+The reference name of the component.
 For Custom Fields, this is used to store the name of the custom field type in your Models.
 For Flyouts, this represents a unique name for opening flyouts (if you have many).

-`appComponents[].componentToRender <string> *` => The name of your component that will be used to determine which UI component to render.
+`appComponents[].componentToRender <string> *`

+The name of your component that will be used to determine which UI component to render.
 This is returned from `agilityAppSDK.resolveAppComponent(appConfig)`.

-`appComponents[].label <string>` (* required for **Custom Fields**) - This is the friendly label of the custom field which is used in Models to display a list of all available custom fields.
+`appComponents[].label <string> * (Required for **Custom Fields** only)`

+This is the friendly label of the custom field which is used in Models to display a list of all available custom fields.

+***

+### Using the App Configuration

 Once you have established your App Configuration, you need to tell Agility CMS about it within your `AppConfig` component when requested.

+`agilityAppSDK.initializeAppConfig(<appConfig>): void`

+Sends a message to the CMS to inform it of our App.

 An example of this in React `AppConfig.js`
 ```javascript